xWink/DBSE/README.md

 bot.channel.id.deletedMessages = <id of channel where deleted messages are logged>
 bot.channel.id.editedMessages = <id of channel where edited messages are logged>
 bot.channel.id.channelOptions = <id of channel where opt-in channel options are displayed>
+bot.channel.id.spam-channel = <id of channel where spammed bot messages are displayed>

 # Emote id's
 bot.emote.id.confirm = <id of emote used for confirmation (like a checkmark)>
 bot.emote.id.upVote = <id of emote used to signify an upvote>
 bot.emote.id.downVote = <id of emote used to signify a downvote>
+bot.emote.id.excitement = <id of emote used to signify excitement>

 # Role id's
 bot.role.id.globalAccess = <comma-separated list of id's of roles that can see all generated channels>